MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

         - In membrane-protein systems with no position restraints, set ``wrap=False`` and preprocess the trajectory with rotational/translational fit.

+        Some points to keep in mind when calculating membrane curvature in membrane-only and membrane-protein systems with position restraints are addressed in this `blog post`_.

 .. _membrane-protein-pr:

 2.2.1 Membrane-protein systems, protein with position restraints